 La Trobe University is committed to providing ongoing, flexible and comprehensive support for our students.
 The health and wellbeing of our students, staff and wider community remain our top priority.

-To access the AccessAbility Hub, contact 03 9479 1085 or check the AccessAbility Contact website.
+To access AccessAbility and Inclusion, visit the AccessAbility Contact website.

-Counselling sessions are offered face-to-face, telephone or by Zoom.
+For students in Australia, Counselling sessions are offered face-to-face, by telephone or by Zoom.
 We also provide specialist counselling for LGBTIQ+, Men’s Health and Wellbeing and Indigenous students.

-To access Counselling, contact 03 9479 1085 or check the Counselling Contact website.
+To access either of these services, visit the Counselling Contact website.

 |Health and Wellbeing Resource Centre||The Student Health and Wellbeing Resource Centre is the first point of call for all your health and wellbeing needs. |

 Not sure what sort of Wellbeing support you need?
-Have a chat to our Student Liaison Officers; they can provide you with resources, information and referrals regarding all things Wellbeing.
+Have a chat with our Wellbeing Mentors; they can provide you with resources, information and referrals regarding all things Wellbeing.

 |Indigenous Student Services||Indigenous Student Services provides a range of support for Indigenous students, including: Indigenous Academic Enrolment Program (IAEP), Financial support, Computer lab access, Specific Indigenous Australia resources, Academic advice and advocacy and Scholarships |